 They get it.

 They deeply understand how devastating it can be when the agent of your dreams doesn’t even answer your query email.
 They know the agony of re-working the structure of an entire novel.
 They have an empathy that non-writers just can’t, because they’ve traversed those same query trenches.

-You can find your own circle of writer friends through Twitter, and online writing contests.
+You can find your own circle of writer friends through Twitter, Facebook writing groups and online writing contests.